heclak/community-a4e-c/README.md

 ### Q: Is there a user manual or tutorials available?

 **Yes**!
-Locating the NATOPS manual for an A-4E or F is the gold standard for understanding this aircraft, buit there quite a bit of helpful guidance included in the kneeboard (press RSHIFT+K once inside the cockpit) to get you started.
+Locating the NATOPS manual for an A-4E or F is the gold standard for understanding this aircraft, but there is a lot of helpful guidance included in the kneeboard (press RSHIFT+K once inside the cockpit).

 Past that, [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features high-quality video tutorials on many systems.

 ### Q: Is there a paint kit I can use to create my own A-4E-C liveries?

-**Yes!** This [A-4E-C Paintkit](https://drive.google.com/open?id=19w_bD8xHJiZpAi1JbA2xyPDJpl9dje-4) includes the aircraft's top, bottom and fuel tanks.
+**Yes**!
+This [A-4E-C Paintkit](https://drive.google.com/open?id=19w_bD8xHJiZpAi1JbA2xyPDJpl9dje-4) includes the aircraft's top, bottom and fuel tanks.
 See the included liveries for helpful examples setting up your *description.lua* files.
 - Liveries created for versions of the A-4E-C prior to 2.0 must update their *description.lua* to work.
 - Always place your created liveries just as you would for any other module, in `C:\Users\username\Saved Games\DCS.openbeta\Liveries\A-4E-C`.
 Never put your hard work at risk by installing liveries to the module's files!

 ### Q: Can I fly the A-4E-C as a tanker?

-Not at this time.
+**No**, not at this time.

 ### Q: What about the AGM-12 Bullpup or AGM-62 Walleye?

-**No**.
-Implementing additional guided weapons would require access to the SDK, and the cockpit model lacks the TV monitor used for its display.
+**No**, implementing additional guided weapons would require access to the SDK, and the cockpit model lacks the TV monitor used for its display.

 ### Q: Why is my standalone server rejecting missions with the A-4E-C?

-A standalone server requires an installation of the A-4E-C module in order to host any missions that feature it.
+A standalone server requires an installation of the A-4E-C module in order to host missions that feature it.

 ### Q: Is there a way I can host missions with the A-4E-C on my multiplayer server that won't lock out players who do not have the module installed?

-**Yes**, but it's a little involved.
-It's not DCS that is locking players out, but the Mission Editor deciding that any mission with an A4-E-C placed down is going to require the module.
-As there's no in-engine way of de-flagging this, you'll need to get hands-on with your mission files.
+**Yes**!
+You will need to be ready to get a little hands-on with your mission files.
+The Mission Editor dictates that any mission with an A4-E-C in it requires the module (just as it would any other aircraft), and it's *.miz* mission files are, in fact, *.zip* files.

-You may or may not already know that the *.miz* mission files are, in fact, *.zip* files.
-So, take the mission file you desire to edit, and make a copy with a *.zip* extension.
-Find somewhere handy to unzip it.
+Make a copy of your *.miz* file, and rename it with a *.zip* file extension, and unzip it.

 Inside, you will find a *mission* file (no extension).
-Open this file in your text editor of choice (Notepad works just fine), and search required to find the mission's list of required modules under the listings, and then remove the A-4E-C line entry, as shown in this example:
+Open this file in your text editor of choice (Notepad works just fine), and search for `requiredModules`.
+Remove the A-4E-C's entry, as shown in this example:

 ```
 ["requiredModules"] =